-Equally at home on the concert stage, Mr. Green has garnered accolades for his commanding performance of Elijah in Mendelssohn’s Elijah with the Omaha Symphony and was equally praised for his recent performance as the bass soloist in Rossini’s Stabat Mater with Hunter College.
+Equally at home on the concert stage, Mr. Green has garnered accolades for his commanding performance of Elijah in Mendelssohn’s Elijah with the Omaha Symphony and was equally praised for his performance as the bass soloist in Rossini’s Stabat Mater with Hunter College.
 For his performance with DCINY at Carnegie Hall he sang with “an infectious energy and imbued with such pure emotion that a number of tissues were spotted being pulled from pockets and purses.”
 Audiences were also moved by John’s powerful interpretation as the Bass Soloist in Verdi’s Messa da Requiem with the Helena Symphony.
 Audiences cheered Mr. Green’s return to the Helena Symphony last Fall as the Bass soloist in Rossini’s Stabat Mater.
 In their return to public performances, the University of Florida School of Music engaged John as the Bass soloist for their performance of Beethoven’s Ninth Symphony.
 He has appeared as a featured soloist with the Baroque Artists of Champaign-Urbana in performances of Bach’s B-minor Mass, Christmas Oratorio, and St. John Passion, as well as Handel’s Messiah and as the title character in Handel’s Saul.
 He also gained critical acclaim for his performances of Haydn’s The Creation, and Vaughan Williams Sea Symphony.

 John was an Apprentice Artist with Sarasota Opera, where he was honored with the Ann O’Donnell Scholarship Award for Outstanding Apprentice.